Bhatia–Davis inequality

 In mathematics, the Bhatia–Davis inequality, named after Rajendra Bhatia and Chandler Davis, is an upper bound on the variance σ^{2} of any bounded probability distribution on the real line.

+Despite its name, the inequality had previously been found by Muilwijk, based on Murthy and Sethi, 34 years before publication of the better-known article by Bhatia and Davis.